-(a) Details of the affected timing and procedures;
+(a) Details of the affected timing and procedures; and

-(b) Details of any interim requirements, including the requirements described in Section 5.2.2.2, RUC Process Timeline After an Aborted Day-Ahead Market;

-(c) An estimate of the period for which the interim requirements apply; and

-(d) Reasons for the temporary variation.
+(b) Reasons for the temporary variation.

 (6) If ERCOT is unable to operate the Adjustment Period process, then ERCOT may abort the Adjustment Period process and operate under its Operating Period procedures.